mavit/deluge-trafficlimits/README.md

 ## See also:

-Plese see also the _Toggle_ plugin, at http://dev.deluge-torrent.org/wiki/Plugins/Toggle.
+Plese see also the [_Toggle_ plugin](http://dev.deluge-torrent.org/wiki/Plugins/Toggle).
 You will need this to resume transfers once they have been paused.